Uni-DataScience/LR3_Visualization/README.md

 # Sprint 11.
 Data Visualization and Exploration

+_In order to demonstrate the completed plots, upload the image of the results to the folder `plots'._

 ### **Task 1: Importance of Data Visualization in Data Science and Analytics**

 Demonstrate the importance of data visualization by creating a simple bar chart to represent the frequency of categorical data.